bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

    at Program.<Main>$(String[] args) in /src/DotNet.JwtWebApi/Program.cs:line 8
 ```

-#### SOLUTION2:
+#### SOLUTION 2:

 The solution would be to add an **appsettings.Production.json** file to the **Web API project**.
 In this case, the Environment is not the Production environment, and I want to give the Environment another name.
-See next step!
+See the next step!

 ### Step 2: Specify Environment Name at Container Start

-In Step 1 we created the Docker Image first, we ran the Image and created/started the Docker Container after.
+In Step 1 we created the Docker Image first, ran the Image and created/started the Docker Container after.
 Let's run the Docker Image again and specify the Environment: DockerStatusEnv,
 Open a Terminal in the root of the project and execute the command below:

 ```bash
 docker run --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi
 ```
-#### PROBLEM3: appsettings.DockerStatusEnv.json - FileNotFoundException
+#### PROBLEM 3: appsettings.DockerStatusEnv.json - FileNotFoundException

 ```bash
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'appsettings.DockerStatusEnv.json' was not found and is not optional.
 ```
-#### SOLUTION3: add appsettings.DockerStatusEnv.json file to the Web API project
+#### SOLUTION 3: add appsettings.DockerStatusEnv.json file to the Web API project

-This is basically the same FileNoFoundException as before, but this is the Exception we actually want.
+This is the same FileNoFoundException as before, but this is the Exception we want.
 We can now tell Docker to use the specific **appsettings.DockerStatusEnv.json** file.
-The only thing to do, is to copy/paste the **appsettings.Development.json** and name it **appsettings.DockerStatusEnv.json**
+The only thing to do is to copy/paste the **appsettings.Development.json** and name it **appsettings.DockerStatusEnv.json**

-After you copied/paste the file, pen a Terminal and run the `docker run` command below.
+After you copy/paste the file, open a Terminal and run the `docker run` command below.
 FileNotFoundException again!

 ```bash
 docker run --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi
 ```
-#### PROBLEM4: appsettings.DockerStatusEnv.json - FileNotFoundException
+#### PROBLEM 4: appsettings.DockerStatusEnv.json - FileNotFoundException

 As you can see, Docker can still not find the **appsettings.DockerStatusEnv.json**.
-Although the **appsettings file** is in the **Web API project**, it is **NOT in the Docker Image**
+Although the **app settings file** is in the **Web API project**, it is **NOT in the Docker Image**.

 ```bash
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'appsettings.
 DockerStatusEnv.json' was not found and is not optional.
 The expected physical path was '/app/appsettings.DockerStatusEnv.json'.
 ```
-#### SOLUTION4: Regenerate the Docker Image
+#### SOLUTION 4: Regenerate the Docker Image

-The solution to the above problem, is rather simple.
+The solution to the above problem is rather simple.
-Open a Terminal and run the `docker build` command again to generate a new Docker Image
+Open a Terminal and run the `docker build` command again to generate a new Docker Image.

 ```bash
 docker build -t imagename-webapi:latest -f DockerWebApi/Dockerfile .
 ```

-### Step 3: Start Docker Container from the newly created Docker Image
+### Step 3: Start the Docker Container from the newly created Docker Image